webcreate/infinite-ajax-scroll/docs/options.md

 **Default:** `false`<br>
 **Required:** no

-Normally Infinite Ajax Scroll binds to the scroll and resize events on document ready.
+By default Infinite Ajax Scroll binds to the scroll and resize events on document ready.
 If you want manual control over this behaviour you can set this option to `false`.
 To bind call the [`bind`](methods.md#bind) method.

 ## scrollContainer